allcentury/old-blog/source/_posts/2014-01-08-my-first-post.markdown

 After a series of mediocre jobs, none that really intrigued me or asked me to solve any real-world issues, I came back to programming with a new sense of purpose.
 I didn't know what that purpose was, I just knew that I was underutilized in my job and therefore wanted to try my hand at developing again.
 I'm more experienced in life and in business, but more importantly I have a firm understanding of certain areas in the world that have gaps - some that I think I can help overcome.

-In the end, my goal here is a bit selfish, that is to make a better me - one that involves a live and a career that makes me a forever student.
+In the end, my goal here is a bit selfish, that is to make a better me - one that involves a life and a career that makes me a forever student.
 I’m the last person to claim to know everything and I think this future career in development fits that mindset, perfectly.